shivuparagi/GenericLookupPCFControl/README.md

 Find sample config files under [Sample Configurations](/GenericLookupPCFComponent/sampledata).

 Note:
-1. As of now, the configuration needs provided as part of property **ConfigJSON**
+1. As of now, the configuration needs to be provided as part of the property **ConfigJSON**
-2. You can also call external apis and apply your business logic and return valid resultset.
-Attaching such sample config for your refference for (**PrimanySponson.json** and web resrouce **LookupExternalAPI.js**)
+2. You can also call external APIs and apply your business logic and return a valid result set.
+Attaching such sample config for your reference for (**PrimanySponson.json** and web resource **LookupExternalAPI.js**)

 <img src="src/config.png">